 When the university is officially closed, and classes are canceled due to a hurricane or inclement weather, students will follow university policy on classes and clinical attendance.
-This procedure does not preclude students from taking steps they perceive necessary during this time to secure the safety of their family members or property; however, the Program cannot grant time off exemptions in the absence of an official University closure.
+This policy does not preclude students from taking steps they perceive necessary during this time to secure the safety of their family members or property; however, the Program cannot grant time off exemptions in the absence of an official University closure.

-TIME OFF IN EXCESS OF PERSONAL TIME OFF PROVISIONS: Leave of Absence
+TIME OFF IN EXCESS OF PERSONAL TIME OFF PROVISIONS:

+Leave of Absence

-For time off beyond the 24 days CTO, the student must take a Leave of Absence.
-A student who has successfully completed all other required coursework and has been granted permission from the Program Chair and clinical site coordinator may register for an additional semester (semester 10).
+For time off beyond the 20 days Personal Time Off allotment, the student must take a Leave of Absence.
+A student who has successfully completed all other required coursework, and has been granted permission from the Program Chair and clinical site coordinator may register for an additional semester (semester 10).
 The student will be required to register and pay the applicable tuition and fees.
-Students are advised that invoking this provision will result in deferral of official graduation, certification exam eligibility, and advanced licensure eligibility until the conclusion of the semester in which all graduation requirements are fulfilled.
+Students are advised that invoking this provision will result in deferral of official graduation, certification exam eligibility, and advanced licensure eligibility until the conclusion of the spring semester in April.